janosjanka/partnerinfo/src/Partnerinfo.Core/Actions/README.md

 1. Anyone can write custom activities and inject those into the system using a plug-in model, such as Managed Extensibility Framework (MEF).
 2. Actions can be used in both workflow activities or standalone modules.
-Altough Workflow Foundation supports reliability and recovery but also makes the application platform-agnostic.
+Altough Workflow Foundation supports reliability and recovery but also makes the application platform-dependent.
 [Workflow Foundation and System.Xaml are not supported on .NET Core](https://github.com/dotnet/corefx/issues/2394) for the time being.
 3. Response time must be very fast because of million clicks on action links on the Web.
    Performance is a critical factor for an online marketing system.